ThomasAunvik/AnimeListBot/README.md

 To be able to use the bot, you would have to have a database setup.
 And at the moment, the database currently used is **PostgreSQL**.

+To connect your PostgreSQL database to the server, make sure you have the tables correctly set up as shown below, and edit the `database_login_template.json` to the correct login information, and change the file name to `database_login.json`.

 ### Database Table Structure

 discord_server